-Wifi is accessible to staff and visiting professionals for school-related internet use / limited personal use within the framework of the acceptable use policy.
+Wi-Fi is accessible to visiting professionals for school-related internet use within the framework of the acceptable use policy.
 All such use is monitored.

-School devices for staff or students are restricted to the apps/software installed by the school, whether for use at home or school, and may be used for learning.
+School devices for staff or students are restricted to the apps/software installed by the school, whether for use at home or school, and may be used for learning and reasonable as well as appropriate personal use.